andrexandre/inception/README.md

 #### Other commands:

-docker build -t inception .
+`docker build -t inception .`
 > `-t` is to specify the name of the container

-docker run -p 8080:80 inception
+`docker run --name=inception -p 443:80 inception`
-> 8080 is an opened port on our pc and 80 is on the container
+> 443 is an opened port on our pc and 80 is on the container

+`docker stop inception`

-docker container prune -f
+`docker container prune -f`
 > removes all stopped containers

+`docker exec -it inception bash`
+> enters into the container

 WIP...